igormahfuz/insta-er-mn/README.md

 ## 📥 Input

-The Actor requires a JSON object with a list of Instagram usernames.
-You can also optionally adjust the concurrency level.
+The Actor requires a list of Instagram usernames and allows you to configure the proxy settings and concurrency.

 **Input Example:**